haqq-network/old-web-stuff/readme.md

    The script will automatically update these links with the dynamically generated URLs when the page loads.

 Note: This feature requires PostHog to be properly initialized and the user's distinct ID to be available.
 If the distinct ID is not available, the links will not be updated, and a warning will be logged to the console.

+### API Handlers

+The API handlers for the forms and other functionalities are located in the `api` folder.
+These handlers process the form submissions and interact with external services.
+Here's a brief overview:

+1. **Feedback Handler** (`api/feedback.ts`):

+   - Processes feedback form submissions.
+   - Validates the Turnstile token.
+   - Sends the feedback data to the Falconer endpoint.

+2. **Subscribe Handler** (`api/subscribe.ts`):

+   - Handles newsletter subscription requests.
+   - Validates the Turnstile token.
+   - Submits the subscription data to the Falconer endpoint.

+These handlers are implemented using Vercel's Edge Runtime, providing fast and efficient processing of requests.